newestbie/bashcgi/README.md

 bashcgi
 =======

-template for bash and others, help to build a website in bash/cgi
+template for bash and HTTP variables automiatic exporting, help to build a website in bash/cgi

 $ chmod +x demo.cgi